Community Science

 To improve the vitality of bluebird populations throughout the State of Colorado, and to inform and educate the public about bluebirds.

 One of the biggest benefits is that your data becomes part of the world of information in NestWatch.
-Although your personal information is not visible to anybody else, the data from your nest records can be aggregated in many ways at many levels by folks who are managing or researching nest box data at group or state or region or species or even country-wide level.
+The data from your nest records can be aggregated in many ways at many levels by folks who are managing or researching nest box data at group or state or region or species or even country-wide level.
 Your data makes a big difference at all those levels.

 Just visit NestWatch.org to get started!